Amazon’s Luna Video Game Streaming Service is Here (+ It’s 30% Off!)

+Currently, Luna comes with six channels, and each has something for everyone in mind.
 All the games are available to play pretty much instantly, which is such a nice perk for any folks who have had to sit through those lengthy software updates.

-And luckily, you won’t need too much extra equipment to use it.
+And luckily, you won’t need too much extra equipment to use it…

 While streaming video games has some definite upsides, Amazon Luna may not be for everyone.